vlouf/matchproj-python/README.md

 ## Satellite data

 For GPM you need the 2AKu product.
-For TRMM you need the 2A23 and 2A25 products.
+For TRMM you need the 2APR product.

 The website where you can download TRMM and GPM data is https://storm.pps.eosdis.nasa.gov/storm/data/Service.jsp?serviceName=RestrictedOrder.
 You need to register before you can order data.
 One you've entered your pre-registered email address you can enter the details of your order.
 You want the following options:
 *	Under 'Order type' select 'Standalone order'